 The King of Casa Loma

+Written by Gordon Sinclair, a broadcaster who penned the famed Americans tribute.
 Below we have a copy of the original broadcast copy as well as an article on the massive public reaction that followed its broadcast.
-The facts may not be entirely correct but his sentiment is.
+The facts may not be correct but his sentiment is.

 The United States dollar took another pounding on German, French and British exchanges this morning, hitting the lowest point ever known in West Germany.
 It has declined there by 41% since 1971 and this Canadian thinks it is time to speak up for the Americans as the most generous and possibly the least-appreciated people in all the earth.